greg-raven/grus/_posts/2022-08-25-immigration-hurts-minority-workers-especially-american-descendants-of-slavery.md

 ---
 title: 'Immigration hurts minority workers, especially American descendants of slavery'
-date: '2022-08-25T04:46:00-08:00'
 layout: post
 categories:
 - Letters
 tags:
-    - 'illegal immigration'
+- illegal immigration
 - immigration
-    - 'Senator Alex Padilla'
+- Senator Alex Padilla
-    - 'Senator Dianne Feinstein'
+- Senator Dianne Feinstein
 ---

-I’m deeply concerned that legislators are waging an immigration offensive that will worsen the job prospects for American descendants of slaves, working class Americans, and U.S.-born STEM professionals.
+I'm deeply concerned that legislators are waging an immigration offensive that will worsen the job prospects for American descendants of slaves, working class Americans, and U.S.-born STEM professionals.
 Please make helping the American middle-class your primary legislative focus.
 More immigration means fewer jobs for the American citizens that need them the most.

 Sincerely,